Recipe by Pete Peterson

 ½ cup crème fraiche, chilled

-1 pint tomatoes, a combination of heirloom cherry tomatoes and other tomatoes cut in half, or sliced if large
+1 heaping pint tomatoes, a combination of heirloom cherry tomatoes and other tomatoes, cut in half

 ½ pound semi-hard sheep’s milk cheese, such as manchego or pecorino Romano

-Combine flour, salt, baking powder, and butter pieces in the bowl of a food processor.
+- Combine flour, 1/2 teaspoon salt, baking powder, and butter pieces in the bowl of a food processor.
 Blend just until the butter is incorporated, and small bits of butter still remain visible.
-Mix in the crème fraiche, again making sure not to overmix.
-On a cutting board, gently push the dough into a pile.
-Wrap tightly with plastic wrap and refrigerate for an hour.
+Mix in the crème fraiche until dough starts to come together; don’t overmix.
+Dump the dough onto a large piece of plastic wrap.
+Shape the dough into a compact, thick disc, wrap tightly, and refrigerate for 1 hour.

-Put the tomatoes in a colander and sprinkle generously with coarse salt.
-Lay the tomatoes on several sheets of paper towel to drain (dried tomatoes will make a crisp tart).
+- Put the tomatoes in a colander and sprinkle generously with coarse salt.
+Lay the tomatoes on several sheets of paper towel or a clean dish towel to drain.
+(Dried tomatoes will make a crisp tar